StefanMathis/dyn_quantity/README.md

 different representations (requires the **serde** feature to be enabled).
 * Parsing quantities at runtime from strings.

-For the last feature, the (logos)[https://docs.rs/logos/latest/logos/] crate is used within the sub-crate [dyn_quantity_lexer].
-The (logos)[https://docs.rs/logos/latest/logos/] creates a high-performance lexer via a procedural macro at compile time.
+For the last feature, the [logos](https://docs.rs/logos/latest/logos/) crate is used within the sub-crate [dyn_quantity_lexer].
+[logos](https://docs.rs/logos/latest/logos/) creates a high-performance lexer via a procedural macro at compile time.
 If [dyn_quantity_lexer] is simply statically compiled into the final binary, each dependent of dyn_quantity needs to compile the lexer anew, leading to very long compile times.